crtclmmnt/crtclmmnt.github.io/about.md

     <details style="margin-bottom: 30px;">
-    <p>A long description about the man, the myth, the legend, JOSHUA ESTESSSSSSSSSSSSS.
-Description...</p>
+    A long description about the man, the myth, the legend, JOSHUA ESTESSSSSSSSSSSSS.
+Description...
     </details>

       </div>